aprilr4/tutorials/src/managing-files/index.md

 ## What is Git?

-Git is a system that can store, retrieve, and merge various versions of your files.
+Git is an archiving system that can store, retrieve, and merge various versions of your files.
 It's kind of like Dropbox and Google Docs, but with two big differences:

 - New versions of your files must be explicitly committed when they are ready.
 Git doesn't save a new version every time you save a file to disk.
 That approach works fine for word-processing documents, but not for programming files.
 You typically need to write some code, save it, load it in your browser, test it, debug, make some fixes, and test again before you're ready to commit a new version.
 - For text files (which nearly all your web development files will be), git pays attention to changes at the line level, and not just the file level.
 That means it can automatically merge together different changes made to different parts of the same file.